 - What’s included?
 Food, accommodation, transfers to and from our specified airport, insurance, personal webpage, induction and orientation, 24/7 support

 - What’s not included?
 Flights, visa costs, spending money

 The Projects Abroad team in Sri Lanka organise regular workshops for our care volunteers.
 The workshops will provide you with a valuable insight into the care system in Sri Lanka and the background of the placement where you’re working.
 You will also receive advice and suggestions regarding activities to carry out at your care placement.

 Voluntary work with Projects Abroad

 Based in several towns along the coast of Sri Lanka, within a couple of hours drive from Colombo, care work in Sri Lanka is a full and rich experience offering an enormous variety of choice.

-Most children at the orphanages and care centres still attend school in the mornings, sometimes at the same site, or at a school nearby.
+Most children at the care centres still attend school in the mornings, sometimes at the same site, or at a school nearby.
 Volunteers therefore often help with basic education for a few hours in the mornings, usually assisting in a local kindergarten or community centre, for example by creating visual learning aides or organising creative games.
 In the afternoons volunteers assist in numerous areas with the children, from helping with homework to organising and playing sports and games, or providing one-on-one lessons for those identified as slow readers.

-Volunteers working at orphanages or centres for children with disabilities, in addition to engaging the children in regular games, may also be needed to help feed and do physical exercises with the children.
+Volunteers working at centres for children with disabilities, in addition to engaging the children in regular games, may also be needed to help feed and do physical exercises with the children.
 There may also be the opportunity to assist with cooking!
 Volunteers here are greatly needed, but these placements are not for everyone, one volunteer described her placement as 'shocking, but the most rewarding month of my life'.